 The ISSS unit of the OIP provides assistance and guidance to foreign national students, visiting scholars, and University employees regarding US immigration requirements and Auburn policies for studying and/or working at Auburn University.
 Documentation of eligibility for study in the United States, work authorizations, and other government documents required by international students, scholars, and employees are issued and monitored by the ISSS.
 Joint orientation programs are conducted in cooperation with the Office of International Student Life and other units of the University to assist students, visitors, and employees adapt to the AU community.
 Currently, the university has more than 1200 international students, visiting scholars, and employees from over 90 nations.
 Go to the section on International Student Services for additional information.

 The Office of International Programs (OIP) Auburn Abroad unit seeks to develop, expand and facilitate credit bearing study, internship and exchange opportunities outside of the United States.
-Each year more than 1000 Auburn University students participate in the Auburn Abroad experience.
+Each year more than 1200 Auburn University students participate in over 90 programs in the Auburn Abroad experience.
 More than 90 percent of these students go on faculty led programs and Exchange Programs with the rest going on other university or provider programs.
-In addition, entering freshman can go abroad a few weeks before their first Fall Semester under a weeklong Prefreshman Program abroad.
-The Office of International Programs also works with the Office of Diversity and Multicultural Affairs on a Prefreshman PLUS program.
-Recently, several colleges have joined together with the Office of International Programs to offer the AU CORE Curriculum Program in Rome during the summer.
+The Office of International Programs also works with the Office of Inclusion and Diversity with their programs.
+Recently, several colleges have joined together with the Office of International Programs to offer the AU CORE Curriculum Program in Barcelona, Spain during the summer.
 With some planning, credit earned through an Auburn Abroad experience can be integrated with Auburn University degrees and applied to core, major, minor, and elective courses.
 Students on Auburn University faculty-led programs and Exchange Programs will earn AU credit and will receive grades on their transcript.
 Students going on other university programs will earn transient/transfer credit for their courses abroad.
 If a student chooses to go on other university programs, they will need to be enrolled in an Auburn Abroad placeholder course to be able to use their financial aid.

 Auburn Abroad experiences vary considerably in length and are available for all semesters including summer.
 Each college and school within Auburn University has programs abroad tailored to their students’ needs.
-The Auburn Abroad staff conducts Fall and Spring Study Abroad and Passport Fairs, and over 100 other information sessions each year to inform students about international opportunities.
+The Auburn Abroad staff conducts a Fall Study Abroad and Passport Fair, and over 100 other information sessions each year to inform students about international opportunities.
 Both undergraduate and graduate students can participate in the Auburn Abroad Experience.
-Requirements for acceptance into the Auburn Abroad Experience include the following: (1) a minimum institutional cumulative GPA of 2.25 for undergraduates and 3.0 for graduate students, (2) the student must attain the age of 19 prior to the start date of program unless they are in the Prefreshman Program and/or have signed the minor forms, (3) the student’s record must show no pending Auburn University judicial actions and the student must be in good academic standing in their college or school.
-Faculty directors for programs abroad may also have additional requirements.
+Requirements for acceptance into the Auburn Abroad Experience include the following: (1) a minimum institutional cumulative GPA of 2.25 for undergraduates and 3.0 for graduate students, (2) the student must attain the age of 19 prior to the start date of program or have signed the minor forms, (3) the student’s record must show no pending Auburn University judicial actions and the student must be in good academic standing in their college or school.
+Program Abroad Directors may also have additional requirements for their specific programs.
 Although some programs require prior knowledge of a foreign language, there are many that do not.

-Students considering any type of credit bearing experience abroad should start their Auburn Abroad Experience by attending either (1) a weekly, thirty minute general orientation session conducted by the Auburn Abroad Staff or (2) by attending a faculty led program orientation session.
-The Auburn Abroad Experience sessions are held every semester.
-Sessions are conducted on Thursdays at 3pm and repeated on Fridays at 11am in the Auburn Abroad conference room, 242 Foy Hall.
-These sessions include an introduction to the on-line Auburn Abroad application process, hints on searching for faculty led and other types of programs abroad, the credit approval process, transcript information, information on a variety of funding resources, and paperwork needed for scholarship, PACT and other benefit programs.
-Students interested in faculty led programs must contact the faculty director(s) for the dates of their orientation sessions.
+Students considering any type of credit bearing experience abroad should start their Auburn Abroad Experience by attending either (1) a weekly, thirty minute general orientation session conducted by the Auburn Abroad Staff or (2) by attending a Program Abroad Director's specific program abroad orientation session.
+Study aboard 101 sessions are conducted via zoom and on Thursdays at 3pm and repeated on Fridays at 11am in the Auburn Abroad conference room, 242 Foy Hall.
+These sessions include an introduction to the on-line Auburn Abroad application process, hints on searching for faculty led and other types of programs abroad, the credit approval process, transcript information, information on a variety of funding resources, and paperwork needed for scholarship, PACT, VA and other benefit programs.
+Students interested in AU Program Abroad Director's programs must contact the Program Abroad director(s) for the dates of their orientation sessions.
 After students attend a study abroad orientation session, they are ready to start their on-line study abroad application, found at www.auburn.edu/studyabroad on the Program Search link.
 They need to complete this on-line application, submit a completed Course Approval Form, and respond to any Auburn Abroad Unit emails requesting additional information.
-The Course Approval Form requires special attention and students must obtain all required signatures including department chair and dean.
+The Course Approval Form requires special attention and students must obtain all required signatures before submitting to Auburn Abroad.
 The on-line application and requested materials must be completed and submitted by the deadline dates listed on www.auburn.edu/studyabroad to be considered.
 Current deadline dates are: Summer Programs: March 30; Fall Programs - April 30 and Spring Programs: October 15.

-The OIP staff monitors students’ on-line applications and will enroll individual students in one of the following Auburn Abroad Full Time Placeholder courses: (UNIV 2940 / UNIV 2945, UNIV 4940 / UNIV 4945, UNIV 5940 / UNIV 5945 or UNIV 7940 / UNIV 7945).
+The OIP Auburn Abroad staff monitors students’ on-line applications and will enroll individual students in one of the following Auburn Abroad Full Time Placeholder courses: (UNIV 2940 / UNIV 2945, UNIV 4940 / UNIV 4945, UNIV 5940 / UNIV 5945 or UNIV 7940 / UNIV 7945).
 These placeholder courses will be listed on the students’ transcripts while they are abroad.
 Once students complete their course work abroad and the Auburn Abroad staff receives and processes their transcript through the registrar, then the actual, approved courses listed on their Course Approval Form will be listed on the students’ transcripts as Auburn University Credit.
-These processes and dates are subject to change and it is the individual student’s responsibility to attend orientation sessions and check the website to insure that they are in compliance.
+These processes and dates are subject to change and it is the individual student’s responsibility to attend orientation sessions and check the website to ensure that they are in compliance.
 In addition to receiving credit for an abroad experience, students enrolled in Auburn Abroad are provided opportunities to attend pre-departure sessions and will be enrolled in the Auburn University International Emergency Travel Assistance plan.
 Students will receive an enrollment card and material to read concerning the assistance plan, health and safety issues.
-The Auburn Abroad staff, along with the Office of Public Safety and Security routinely monitor global situations and will provide assistance to students in distress abroad.
+Students will also receive instructions regarding enrollment in and payment for trip cancellation insurance.
+The Auburn Abroad staff, along with the Office of Campus Safety and Security routinely monitor global situations and will provide assistance to students in distress abroad.
 Returning students are encouraged to become Global Tiger Peer Advisors when they return, share their “Global Tiger Tale” on the Auburn Abroad website and submit photos from their experience abroad for the annual student photo contest.
-For additional information please visit the OIP Auburn Abroad Experience Website at www.auburn.edu/studyabroad and/or send an email to: email@example.com.
+For additional information please visit the OIP Auburn Abroad Experience Website and/or send an email to: firstname.lastname@example.org.